privacysandbox/protected-auction-key-value-service/docs/generating_udf_files.md

 ### Option 3.
 Using sample UDF configurations

-A sample UDF JavaScript file and corresponding Delta file are located under the `tools/udf/sample_udf` directory.
+A sample UDF JavaScript file is located under the `tools/udf/sample_udf` directory.

 ## 3. Test the UDF delta file